 Top 5 Jewellery Myths Debunked

-If you are a jewellery lover (like me), you might have heard many comments from your family or relatives as you donned your favourite jewels.
+If you are a jewellery lover, you might have heard many comments from your family or relatives as you donned your favourite jewels.
 While some say jewellery should only remain restricted to special occasions, others express caution over layering necklaces.

 Suddenly there is a wave of confusion – What to do, what not to do?
 What jewellery should be worn, and what should be avoided?
 Don’t worry, because many of these are mere myths waiting to be debunked.